duckduckgo/duckduckgo-autofill/docs/settings.md

 ## `src/Settings.js`

-Autofill needs access to certain pieces of state before it can perform any page scanning, therefor a 'Settings' object has been introduced to allow this state to be queried and updated before any page scanning occurs.
+Autofill requires access to specific state information before performing any page scanning.
+To facilitate this, a 'Settings' object has been introduced, enabling the state to be queried and updated prior to any page scanning

 ## Properties

 `settings.featureToggles`

-The platform in question will deliver feature toggles (boolean flags) based on device support, user preferences, or a combination of both.
-Inside Autofill we don't make any distinction about 'how' the toggles are set, we just ask the platform for them and then use them verbatim.
-This prevents additional logic from bleeding into the Autofill codebase.
+The platform will provide feature toggles (boolean flags) based on device support, user preferences, or a combination of both.
+Within Autofill, we do not differentiate *how* these toggles are set.
+We simply request them from the platform and use them as they are.
+This approach prevents additional logic from infiltrating the Autofill codebase.

 - `inputType_credentials` - whether the device can autofill credentials
 - `inputType_identities` - whether the device can autofill identities